Build Your First Integration

 completed

 Add a step within your loop - select the Branch component, Branch on Expression action.
 Configure the branch step to have a condition called Is Complete?.
-Select the loop step's currentItems.completed property as the Field input, and under Operator select is true.
+Select the loop step's currentItems.completed property as the Field input and under Operator select is true.

-Now, steps that have completed: true
+Now, items with completed: true

 will follow the Else branch.